wilbo/DuoDoodle/README.md

 # DuoDoodle

 This is a realtime social drawing app made with [express](http://expressjs.com/), [socket.io](http://socket.io) and [paper.js](http://paperjs.org/).
 In this app your able to draw with your friends on one canvas.
-It works, but its not quit finished though.

-future updates may include:
-- mobile optimization
-- more pencils
-- coloring sheets and layering
-- file download
-- etc...?

 click [here](http://duodoodle.wilbo.io) to release your inner doodler :)